openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     You can make the recipe easier to find by naming it.
 Select the tab in the upper right and enter a new name.
 For this example, use *MiaNdombe_LS8_2019_Dry.*

 Let's explore options for the recipe.
-Select the three lines in the upper-right corner.
+Select the three lines in the upper-right corner:

 -   You can **Save the recipe** (SEPAL will do this automatically on retrieval) so that it is available later.
 -   You can also **Duplicate the recipe**.
 This is useful for creating two years of data, which we will do in `Module 3`_.